Forward variable selection enables fast and accurate dynamic system identification with Karhunen-Lo\`eve decomposed Gaussian processes: Experiments: Dynamic system identification

 \subsection{Training and inference times}

-Training and inference times for the GP were fast, with a mean total train time of 6.3 seconds for the cascaded tanks and 10.8 seconds for the SIR, with ~8,000 and ~20,000 training data points, respectively, on a 2019 6-core i7 processor with 16 GB of RAM.
+Training and inference times for BSS-ANOVA were fast, with a mean total train time of 6.3 seconds for the cascaded tanks and 10.8 seconds for the SIR, with ~8,000 and ~20,000 training data points, respectively, on a 2019 6-core i7 processor with 16 GB of RAM.
 The routines were implemented in MATLAB, but not parallelized or optimized for speed.
 Models for $\dot{h}_1$ contain between 23 and 41 terms, while $\dot{h}_2$ has between 38 and 57 terms.
 Prediction times for 2000 static points for the cascaded tanks averages 0.5437 s, and the time for evaluating integrals over the test set averages 20.22 s.
 For the SIR model the $\dot{I}$ model had 81 terms and the $\dot{R}$ model 9 terms, with a mean integration time of 5.3 s.

-Neural networks were native MATLAB functions, parallelized and optimized for speed.
-Nonetheless average train times were considerably longer, with mean train times of ~130 s for the RNN and 175 and 123 s, respectively, for training the LSTM and GRU for the cascaded tanks.
+Analyses have shown that the rate limiting step in BSS-ANOVA build algorithms are the $\mathcal{O}(NP)$ construction of the $X$ matrix from the inputs and basis functions.
+The neural networks were native MATLAB functions, parallelized and optimized for speed.
+Nonetheless train times were considerably longer, with mean train times of ~130s for the ResNet and 175 and 123 s, respectively, for training the LSTM and GRU for the cascaded tanks.
+This is to be expected given that the number of weights in the neural nets are on the order of $10^4$.

-Analyses have shown that the rate limiting step in the GP build algorithms are the $\mathcal{O}(NP)$ construction of the $X$ matrix from the inputs and basis functions.
+It was not feasible to integrate OAK at the level of 200 inducing points to the same standard as that of BSS-ANOVA because of time considerations.
+A reduced set of 40 inducing points yielded accuracies in the static estimation problem that were approximately the same as BSS-ANOVA.
+A reduced time step (500 vs. 20,000 integration steps) brought the integration time down to ~51 minutes for OAK, with MAE/MAPE of 0.1554/6.3 for $h_1$ and 0.2378/9.1 for $h_2$.
+Reducing the integration step to the same level as BSS-ANOVA (where we could expect comparable integration accuracies) would require approximately 33 hours.